lgjor/JavaBasicReview/readme.md

 ### Methods

+- Adding Values
+- Application as a class
 - Area of parallelogram
+- Calculation Factorials
 - Product and rounded average of two integers
-- Calculation Factorials
+- Filling the blanks to print array elements in a method
+- Get first and last elements
+- Inverse boolean flags
+- Product and rounded average of two integers
 - Raise to the power
 - Rectangles the shape of things to sum
 - The sign of a number